Honorary Fellows

 Professor Tara Moore

-Tara Moore is Professor of Personalised Medicine at Ulster University, with a wealth of experience in universities and industry partners across the UK, Europe and USA, focusing on the development of partner diagnostics and treatment for genetic eye disease.
-The culmination of Tara’s contribution to health, well-being and safety and improving people’s lives was recognised with a prestigious Women in Science and Engineering award, presented by HRH Princess Anne, and a Winston Churchill Fellowship.
-She is a Fellow of Royal Society of Biology, UK, Royal Society of Arts, UK, Royal Society of Medicine, UK, Senior Associate of Royal Society of Medicine and Honorary Fellow of Royal College of Physicians (London) FRCP, FFLM.
+Tara Moore is Professor of Personalised Medicine at Ulster University, with a wealth of experience in universities and industry partners across the UK, Europe and USA.
+The culmination of Tara’s contribution to health, well-being and safety and improving people’s lives was recognised with a prestigious Women in Science and Engineering award, presented by HRH Princess Anne.
+In recognition of her input into standardising education and training for Forensic Medical Officers alongside her role in developing the E Learning Tool for online study for Membership to the Faculty of Forensic and Legal Medicine (MFFLM) Part 1 and Part 2 (Sexual Offences Medicine) examinations, Diploma in Legal Medicine (DLM) and The Society of Apothecaries Diploma in the Forensic and Clinical Aspects of Sexual Assault (DFCASA), Professor Moore was awarded an Honorary Fellow of Royal College of Physicians (London) FRCP, FFLM.
+Tara remains an active member of faculty staff @Ulster University alongside CEO of male fertility DNA fragmentation testing company Examen in Belfast, Northern Ireland.

 Mr Chris Morris